 Papadopoulos had told investigators that the professor divulged the information before he joined the Trump campaign.
 However, “the professor only took interest in [Papadopolous] because of his status with” the campaign, according to court documents.

 Papadopoulos also “repeatedly” attempted to use the professors’ Russian connections as well as that of a “female Russian national” to arrange meetings between the Trump campaign and Russian government officials, according to the Special Counsel’s Office.

-That meeting was part of the catalyst behind the FBI’s decision to begin investigating Russian interference in the 2016 election, according to the New York Times.
+That meeting was part of the catalyst behind the FBI’s decision to begin investigating Russian interference in the 2016 election, according to The New York Times.

-What is Trump’s response?
+What was Trump’s response?